||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “I needed that job,” grumbled Janus.
 “What’s wrong with having me in a fat suit and beard?
 I can dish out tacky rubbish to screaming kids as good as anyone.
 Who decided it would better to get one of those new fandangle robot Santas?”

 “All the resorts and malls have them now,” Alberich pointed out.
 “Christmas is a time of peace, joy and frantic shopping.
 Stores have their shareholders profits to think about and an android in a fat suit works non-stop for no pay.”

 “It’s not right,” mumbled Janus.
 “I should be Santa!”

 “Never mind,” said Alberich.
 “Anything to report?”

-Janus did not expect any sympathy, for he knew Alberich had heard the rumours concerning his portrayal of the seasonal jolly fat man.
-He could not deny he was rather fond of having young mothers sit on his lap and cared little that his smutty innuendos had warped many a child's notion of Father Christmas.
+Janus did not expect any sympathy, for he knew Alberich had heard the rumours regarding his portrayal of the seasonal jolly fat man.
+He could not deny that he was rather fond of having young mothers sit on his lap and cared little that his smutty innuendos had warped many a child’s notion of Father Christmas.

-"Much appreciated," said Alberich, taking the rod.
-He glanced up to the lamp glowing at the first floor window of the security cabin.
-"My daughter has a new electric elf that acts out whatever story you plug in.
-Do you think there was ever a time when parents read proper story books to their kids?"
+“Much appreciated,” said Alberich, taking the rod.
+He glanced up to the light glowing at the first floor window of the security cabin.
+“My daughter has a new electric elf that acts out whatever story you plug in.
+Do you think there was ever a time when parents read proper story books to their kids?”